Salah-Tamer/Mini-SQL-DB/README.md

 # Mini SQL Database

-A lightweight, file-based SQL database implemented in JavaScript.
-This project provides SQL-like syntax for querying and managing structured data while maintaining simplicity and efficiency.
+A lightweight, file-based SQL database built in JavaScript, offering a simple and efficient way to manage structured data.
+It supports SQL-like queries, uses indexing for faster performance, and ensures safe concurrent access with built-in locking mechanisms.
 ## Features

 - File-based storage using JSON files.